mdagois/gca/README.md

 Any extra parameter after the tileset PNG is considered as a tilemap PNG.
 Tilemap PNGs are expected to use the same colors as the tileset.
 They are converted to TLM files.
-TLM files contain tile indices referring tiles inside the tileset.
+TLM files contain tile indices referring to tiles inside the tileset.
 They can be copied as is in VRAM.

 ### The cgbconv tool